 The CCC's Experience the Creek environmental education program is offered to schools and other visitors to the Cache Creek Nature Preserve.
-This comprehensive environmental education experience focuses on the ecology, culture, and history of the Cache Creek watershed.
+This comprehensive environmental education experience focuses on the ecology, culture, and the history of the Cache Creek watershed.
 Our environmental education team works to help teachers meet the State's Next Generation Science Standard (NGSS) curriculum, providing hands-on experiences that teachers cannot accomplish in the classroom.
 The program's activities emphasize interactive learning and support the NGSS.
 Students, working together in teams, learn first-hand by observing and using natural materials and each lesson is taught by volunteers and supervised by our knowledgeable staff.
 The CCC currently offers approximately 25 "kid-driven" activities that can be adapted to any age or grade level.
 As a result of our program, some of the students have gone on to become naturalists or biologists and continue to visit the Nature Preserve.